mpr120/Homoglyph-Detection-Tool/README.md

 1. Checks for homoglyphs.
 2. Checks for banned phrases.
 3. Check homoglyph based on a set ratio.
-4. Denies chat if rules are broken.(rules = using high ratio of homoglyphs to cynoglyphs and using banned phrases)
+4. Denies chat if rules are broken.(rules = using high ratio of homoglyphs to normal acsii chars and using banned phrases)

 Not working:
 1. Breaks if not using provided scenario of continuing after scenario.